seryozhabaleyko/seryozhabaleyko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on something cool :wink:
+- 🔭 I’m currently working on something cool :wink:.
-- 💬 Ask me about anything related to JavaScript/React/Redux
-- 📫 How to reach me: [@seryozhabaleyko](https://www.linkedin.com/in/seryozhabaleyko)
+- 📫 How to reach me: [@seryozhabaleyko](https://www.linkedin.com/in/seryozhabaleyko).
-- ⚡ Fun fact: I :heart: ice cream 🍨 and apples 🍏.
+- ⚡ Fun fact: I love :heart: ice cream 🍨 and apples 🍏.

 <!--
 **seryozhabaleyko/seryozhabaleyko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.